braydonf/nostr-key-change/specification.md

 ```

 * The `new-key` tag SHOULD BE included, otherwise it will be a key revocation without a successor key and all events will be deleted.
 * The `content` MUST include the signatures for `m` of `n` public keys as specified in the referenced Backup Keys Setup Event.
-The signature should be over the entire event as similar to the event signature.
+The signature SHOULD for the entire event as similar to the event signature.
 * If a `new-key` IS provided, the `key-migration-and-revocation` tag MUST be included, it's otherwise ignored, however can help prevent making this event by chance or accident.
 * If a `new-key` IS NOT provided, the `key-revocation` tag MUST be included, this is also to help prevent mistakes.
+* Clients SHOULD implement a means to verify that users are aware of the account and behaviors of the event to avoid accidental broadcast.
+Please see the External References for UX guidance.

 ### Event Handling for Clients